 - 2 tablespoons fish sauce

-- 1-2 chilies (Serrano or Jalapeño or 1/4 to 3/4 teaspoon dried crushed chili flakes)
+- 1 to 2 chilies (Serrano or Jalapeño or 1/4 to 3/4 teaspoon dried crushed chili flakes)

 - 1 tablespoon soy sauce

 Place all marinade ingredients in a food processor or mini chopper.
 Process well to create a fragrant Thai spice paste (a pestle & mortar can also be used to make this paste).